amberaeschbach/credit-risk-classification/README.md

 ## Summary

 Neither model scores above 90% precision for determining the likelihood of high-risk loans.
 However, Logistic Regression Model 2 had fewer false predictions than model 1, so I would be more likely to recommend Logistic Regression Model 2.
+Both are still highly accurate, but in a high stakes situation like a large loan, I'm not sure if I would recommend either of these models.
+If a client really wanted to accurately predict high-risk loan liability, I don't believe 84-85% would be high enough to risk losing a large amount of money.
+I would say that performance does depend on the problem we are trying to solve, because some problems have different levels of risks.